Nieciovsky/sql-queries-and-analysis/README.md

 # SQL Basics – Practice Repository

 This repository contains basic SQL queries created to practice:
-- SELECT
+- SELECT / FROM / WHERE
-- WHERE
+- ORDER BY / GROUP BY
-- ORDER BY
+- UPDATE / INSERT INTO / DELETE
-- LIMIT
+- and others...

 ## Dataset
 Simple `employees` table with sample data.